*Please also see the FAQs at the School of Graduate Studies.

 See the graduate program fees web page for detailed information about tuition and other expenses.

-All doctoral students are offered tuition plus a stipend of at least $21,750 for five years.
+All doctoral students are offered tuition plus a stipend of at least $21,750 for five years (this will go up to ~$31,000 as of fall 2025).
 Sixth-year doctoral students are eligible for the Doctoral Completion Award (values vary from year to year).
 Unfortunately we are not able to fund MA students.
 All students are encouraged to apply for external awards (SSHRC, OGS) and the DSR provides extensive resources in support of external award applications.
 Other potential sources of funding can be found on the graduate scholarships page and the tuition and funding page (for doctoral students)

 Canadian students should consider applying for OSAP, the Ontario Graduate Scholarship, various SSHRC programs, SGS University Wide Awards and Restricted Departmental Awards.
 Deadlines are as early as October of the year preceding registration.
 International students should seek financial support from their home countries and should also apply for the Ontario Graduate Scholarship.